keelback-code/wwww/README.md

 Custom product model - I originally had my calculations in the model but it wasn't working so I changed it over to the view with help from [this Stack Overflow post](https://stackoverflow.com/questions/29228627/djangoget-field-values-using-views-py-from-html-form):

-For custom variables on these products, for pricing I was able to have separate functions and feed in variables one, two and three, but this meant in the front and back ends the actual name didn’t show, so both users just saw a letter (a, b, c, etc) instead of the label.
-Options were to have more variables feed into the calc function, which is a bit bulky but the other option was to have all the code from the calcuation function in each class, making this file six times as long and six times as ugly.
+In regards to custom variables on these products, for pricing I was able to have separate functions and feed in variables one, two and three, but this meant in the front and back ends the actual name didn’t show, so both users just saw a letter (a, b, c, etc) instead of the label.
+Options were to have more variables feed into the calc function, which is a bit bulky but the other option was to have all the code from the calculation function in each class, making this file six times as long and six times as ugly.
 I opted for feeding 6 variables into my calculation function instead of repeating my code more than I already am.

 Getting two different product models into the loot/shopping bag - originally this shop had two types of products, standard products (similar to the products in Boutique Ado) and custom products.
 Feeding two models into the loot function broke it immediately; I did a lot of moving around, researching and renaming, and playing with the context file as that aspect of django was new to me.
 I tried to put the custom products in the same function in the context file, or a different function in the same context file, or a separate context file in the same app or in a different app.
 I also tried parent model classes, which unfortunately also didn’t work.

-After a few days I decided to refocus my website as it was becoming clear that I couldn't achieve my current goal with my current skills and timeframe.
+After a few days, I decided to refocus my website as it was becoming clear that I couldn't achieve my current goal with my current skills and timeframe.
 I changed the shop to be only custom products.

 The downside of this is that, due to the quoting system I was able to implement, there is currently no option for a staff member to add a product directly, which will be a future feature.
 I was able to create a cascading form which had associated models for the options and the variables, but I was unable to feed that into the quote system for customers, which is arguably more important as without customers there is no point having a shop.
 For this iteration, in place of staff being able to add a product directly I have a very detailed staff product submission form, to provide as many details as possible so that implementing the submission takes as little time as possible for the dev.
 Both the developer and staff member are emailed the details.
 The staff member is emailed the details in order to assure them that the form went through and it will be actioned.
 It is saved to the db so that the staff member can see and edit the details from the staff hub, and the dev can see the details on the back end.
 If the staff member edits the details, the updated details will be emailed to the staff member and the dev.
-A delete option is unavailable as this would be potentially disruptive to the developer's work; in it's place there is a polite message and contact details.
+A delete option is unavailable as this would be potentially disruptive to the developer's work; in its place there is a polite message and contact details.

+No known bugs.
+If you find any please let us know at outproudproject@gmail.com.

 ### Deployment